 Parental controls are really easy to set up but if you are struggling the NSPCC have provided a free phone number and an advisor will talk you through the steps.
 0808 800 5002

 Not all school locations are suitable for additional parking restrictions due to the nature of the road, the potential of transferring the problem to busier, more dangerous roads and ensuring restrictions don’t adversely affect residents that live near to school.
-For schools that wish to find out whether it would be possible to install additional parking restrictions you can contact our Traffic Team on the e-mail below:

 It is vital that parents should be aware that the safety in the immediate environment outside of school can be improved with their cooperation.
-It doesn’t matter what parking initiative is proposed, the only thing that can improve the situation outside schools on a consistent basis, is if some parents are more considerate and responsible.
+It doesn’t matter what parking initiative is proposed, the only thing that can improve the situation outside schools on a consistent basis, is if parents are considerate and responsible.
 Everything depends on their compliance with the rules.

 Please do not park on the pavement as this can limit space for those pushing prams and any people with mobility problems including those that may be wheelchair users and those that walk with the assistance of a frame.

-Parents should also be mindful of not:-
+Parents should also be mindful of:-

 "Rule 191 Highway Code – You must not park on a crossing or in the area marked by the zig-zag lines.
 You must not overtake the moving vehicle nearest the crossing or the vehicle nearest the crossing which has stopped to give way to pedestrians."

-- Parents/guardians should not park too close to junctions, as this can reduce sight lines for other road users, reduce the space to complete manoeuvres and therefore increase the chance of an incident occurring.
+- Parents/carers should not park too close to junctions, as this can reduce sight lines for other road users, reduce the space to complete manoeuvres and therefore increase the chance of an incident occurring.